What actually separates IL4 from IL5

 The common path is FedRAMP → IL4 → IL5, because each step reuses most of the prior step's work.
 A CSP that has FedRAMP High and IL4 has the foundational muscle; IL5 is the NSS overlay on top.

 But the IL5 overlay is operational work, not just documentation.
 CSPs that treat it as "another set of controls to write up" rather than a personnel program plus an internal cryptographic architecture plus DoD-cadence continuous monitoring consistently lose quarters.
-The personnel dimension in particular — US-citizen verification, Tier 3 investigation tracking — takes months to execute and cannot be retrofitted under assessment deadline.
+The personnel dimension in particular (national-affiliation verification under SRG 5.5.2, position categorization, background-investigation tracking) takes months to execute and cannot be retrofitted under assessment deadline.

-For the relationship between FedRAMP Rev 5 and the IL5 v1r3 overlay specifically, see our [Rev 5 + IL5 overlap analysis](/insights/fedramp-rev-5-il5-overlap/).
+For the relationship between FedRAMP Rev 5 and the IL5 NSS overlay specifically, see our [Rev 5 + IL5 overlap analysis](/insights/fedramp-rev-5-il5-overlap/).